 Note that your CSE implementation will only find syntactically equivalent expressions.
-To do a better job at finding common expressions, you will want to add a Copy Propagation pass as well.
+To do a better job at finding common expressions, you may want to run a Copy Propagation pass before CSE, and possibly do each multiple times via the command line options.